mikepcw/dgx-offline-images/README.md

 sudo apt update
 sudo apt install pixz
 ```
-The speed-ups scales roughly with number of CPU cores. i.e. a 10-core machine will be 10x faster to compress and decompress images with `pixz` than with the standard system `xz` tool.
+The speed-up with `pixz` over the standard system `xz` tools cales roughly with number of CPU cores. i.e. a 10-core machine will be 10x faster to compress and decompress images.

-Timing information is printed from each compression/decompression operation by these scripts.
+Timing information is printed out from each compression/decompression operation for your convenience.

 ## images\_list.txt
 Each line contains the full image name, including repository path and tag.
 This is the same format that is consumed by the `docker pull` command.